skills/connect-the-dots/README.md

 ### Nice work finishing Find a commit in history :sparkles:

 Thanks for finding that commit!
 We now know that the sidebar was indeed added, and it was done in that commit.
-Let's see if we can dig a little deeper to find out if any planning or conversation occurred around this change.
+Let's see if we can dig a little deeper to find out if any planning or conversation, using comments, occurred around this change.

 ### Context